Consensys/quorum-examples/examples/7nodes/MultitenancyAndMultiplePrivateStates.md

 docker-compose -f docker-compose-4nodes-mps.yml up
 ```

-The above sets up tessera node1 with key1, key5, key6 and key7 and starts the network.
+The above sets up quorum node1 with keys key1, key5, key6 and key7 as node managed accounts.
+It also sets up tessera node1 with tm1, tm5, tm6 and tm7 keys and starts the network.

 This is the residentGroups configuration on node1:
 ```json